FBI Fires Peter Strzok, Political Lightning Rod Who Criticized Trump

 Strzok and Page's story came to light just one day after former national security adviser Mike Flynn concluded his guilty plea in the Russia case with Justice Department special counsel Robert Mueller in December 2017.
 The attacks about "bias" have continued ever since, including through testimony by Strzok and Page before Congress.

-The two have appeared in closed-door sessions before the House Judiciary Committee and Strzok also testified once in public on July 12 before a joint hearing of the House Judiciary and House Oversight Committees.
+The two have appeared in closed-door sessions before the House Judiciary Committee, and Strzok also testified once in public, on July 12, before a joint hearing of the House Judiciary and House Oversight committees.
 He told lawmakers that their attacks on federal law enforcement have helped the overall Russian campaign to sow discord within the United States.

 Republicans did not like that.
 Rep. Trey Gowdy, R-S.C., chairman of the House Oversight Committee, upbraided Strzok for failing to see how badly he had undercut confidence in the FBI.